The restaurant industry is its own ball game when it comes to social media.

-There’s no sense in targeting people in Florida if the only locations you have are in California.
+There’s no sense in targeting people in Florida if the only locations you have been in California.
 It’s a waste of money.

 You’ll also need to make sure you’re targeting people 21 and older so as to avoid getting the ad disapproved by Facebook.

 For instance, if you serve BBQ, consider looking at other places that serve BBQ in your area and seeing if you can target their followers!

-If you have an email list of 1,000 or more from your existing customer base, you can also upload that list into Facebook to target them directly and/or create what’s called a lookalike audience of them.
+You can also upload that list into Facebook to target them directly and/or create what’s called a lookalike audience of them.

 So if you upload 1,000 or more emails and tell Facebook “This is what my customer base looks like.

 Having 1,000 emails is not a minimum requirement set by Facebook, but more so a suggestion from your friends at LYFE Marketing.

 Retargeting in general just means showing your ad to an audience that is already familiar with you in some form.

 Staying in front of your customer base online will help them think of you the next time and they’re out and could use a bite to eat!

-Track Online Orders & App Installs
+5. Track Online Orders & App Installs

-This last tip is a big one and has been a game changer in recent years for restaurant Facebook ads.
+This last tip is a big one and has been a game-changer in recent years for restaurant Facebook ads.

 While the end goal for restaurants is to have in-store diners – online orders, be it through a website or a mobile app.

 Let’s start with mobile apps.
 You’ve probably noticed big chains like Chick-Fil-A or Starbucks promoting their apps.

 Generally, if you pay through the app, you get so many points per dollar.
 Once you acquire enough points, you get a free sandwich or drink.

 Meaning it shows the ad to people within your target audience who are likely to install an app on their phone based on their past behaviors.

-If you offer coupons through your mobile app, or if people can purchase orders directly through your mobile app, it could be extremely beneficial to your restaurant to run Facebook app install ads!
+If you offer coupons through your mobile app, or if people can purchase orders directly through your mobile app.

 This campaign would allow you to very clearly track how many people install your restaurant’s mobile app…

 Now, let’s say you don’t have a mobile app for your restaurant.
 But you do have a website that allows people to place a to-go or pickup order online.